* Oil prices hit a more than three-week high

 May 15 (Reuters) - The Nasdaq Composite and the S&P 500 touched record highs in late morning trading on Monday as a rise in oil prices boosted energy stocks and investors shrugged off the impact of a global cyber attack.

 Oil hit its highest in more than three weeks after top exporters Saudi Arabia and Russia said supply cuts needed to last into 2018, a step towards extending an OPEC-led deal to support prices for longer than originally agreed.

-Nine of the 11 major S&P 500 sectors were higher, with the materials index leading the percentage gainers.
+All the 11 major S&P 500 sectors were higher, with the energy and materials index leading the gainers.

-Some investors however were surprised by the lack of market concern about a successful missile test by North Korea and a cyber attack that disrupted operations at car factories, hospitals, shops and schools.
+Investors seemed to mostly shrug off fears from a successful missile test by North Korea and a cyberattack that disrupted operations at car factories, hospitals, shops and schools.

-The S&P 500 posted 44 new 52-week highs and 10 new lows; the Nasdaq Composite recorded 133 new highs and 48 new lows.
-(Additional reporting by Caroline Valetkevitch in New York, Tanya Agrawal in Bengaluru,; Editing by Sriraj Kalluvila and Alistair Bell)
+The S&P 500 index showed 34 new 52-week highs and six new lows, while the Nasdaq recorded 108 new highs and 26 new lows.
+(Reporting by Tanya Agrawal; Editing by Saumyadeb Chakrabarty)